Summer School Terms and conditions

 4.5 In the event that the Student registers after June 1st they shall pay on application the full amount of the course fees which is the combined total of the Reservation Fee (in accordance with clause 3.1) and the balance payment (in accordance with clause 4.1).

 4.6 Following payment of the Reservation Fee and submission of the Application Form, applicants will be notified as to whether or not they have been accepted on to the programme.
 For unsuccessful applications the Reservation Fee shall be refunded as soon as reasonably practicable by the School.
 For successful applications the remainder of the Full Fee will be due in accordance with clause 4.1.
-All balances must be paid in full by June 1st in the relevant year of enrolment.
 Payment of the Full Fee shall cover the following services being provided by the School to the Student during the relevant session: accommodation, food, supervision, tuition, entertainment, activities and airport pick up/ drop off within stated time frames.

 The following matters are not included as services provided by the School in exchange for payment of the Full Fee: